-* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
+* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 Program Overview: This training is designed to provide participants with a breadth of knowledge surrounding areas relevant to diversity within the psychology practice setting.
 Presenters will introduce and review socio-political challenges, assessment models, as well as strategies and techniques for treating different populations.
 Ethical considerations, to include cultural competencies, will be integrated into each session.
-The last session will include a case study presentation.
+The last session will include be a presentation on implicit bias and the Latinx community.
 All presentations will offer a brief opportunity for participant questions.

 October 16, 2020: 2-3:30pm